Sunij225/algoarena2.0/README.md

 no of problems not tried : 0

 ## ps2
+question accepted: 5

+no. of problems tried but not accepted : 0

+no of problems not tried : 0

+## ps3
+question accepted: 5

+no. of problems tried but not accepted : 3

+no of problems not tried : 0

+## ps4
-question accepted: 4
+question accepted: 5

-no. of problems tried but not accepted : 1
+no. of problems tried but not accepted : 5

 no of problems not tried : 0